maazajaz/trimizy/README.md

   - If using Expo Go, try a development build for more reliable phone auth
 - **Google Maps not working?**
   - Check your API key and billing status in Google Cloud
+  - Ensure Maps JavaScript API and Geocoding API are enabled
+- **Cart not persisting?**
+  - Cart data is stored using AsyncStorage and should persist across app restarts
+  - Each shop has its own cart to prevent cross-contamination
+- **Location services not working?**
+  - Check device permissions for location access
+  - Ensure Google Geocoding API is enabled and properly configured
+- **Images not loading?**
+  - All shop images use Pexels URLs - check internet connection
+  - Some images may need to be updated if URLs become invalid
 - **Other issues?**
   - Check the console logs for debug output
+  - Clear AsyncStorage if experiencing persistent cart issues

 ---